How will I know if a student is in distress or needs help?

 How will I know if a student I referred to counseling has followed through?

-Often times you will not know unless a student chooses to disclose this to you.
+Often you will not know unless a student chooses to disclose this to you.
 We know that as faculty members you are often very concerned for your students and want to be sure they are doing well.
 However, we do ask that you respect their privacy and our bounds of confidentiality if they are not comfortable disclosing this information with you.

 Can I receive counseling services for my own personal concerns?